TECH TIPS

 A telephone call would be received, a person on the phone claiming to be a “Microsoft technician” would ask if you are online and if so if your computer is performing slowly.
 They then tell you, if the computer is off to turn it on, otherwise they may claim that your computer is infected.
 They then instruct you to go to the device manager to view the Event Viewer to verify that if there were more than 5 or 6 Errors in the log, it was a positive infection.
 This part may vary, but the results usually are the same, they may have you go to a website and type in a work order code and advise you that a Microsoft technician was going to fix and rid you of the virus by remote.
 They may take control of your system remotely, changing personal settings and disabling protection settings.
 At this point they will offer other lies to keep control of your system.
 Once done, they have infected your computer and possibly stolen personal information.

 Microsoft will never call you unsolicited to “help”.
 This scam is becoming more wide spread.
 They either infect your computer or will steal vital personal information that opens you up to identity theft.
 If you receive such a telephone call, HANG UP!
 Give out no personal information.
-Do not go to there web site even just “to check”.
+Do not go to their web site even just “to check”.
 By the time you realize that it is a phony web site, it may be too late.

 If you have any questions about this, please call me and I will try to answers them for you.

-Contact Jeffrey Blank by phone 973-764-1231 or Email.
+Contact Jeffrey Blank by phone 813-973-4507 or

 Learn New Computer Programs